pcanepa/JS-ICE/README.md

 #### We are working to convert this code written in Java in practical JavaScript.

-#### We are also slowly moving from our old web-site http://j-ice.sourceforge.net to hour new home @ GitHub.
+#### We are also slowly moving from our old web-site http://j-ice.sourceforge.net to our new home @ GitHub.